A commitment to end breast cancer through research

 Having lost a dear friend to breast cancer, Vera Bradley founders Patricia R. Miller and Barbara B. Baekgaard visited the IU Simon Cancer Center to learn about its breast cancer research program.
 Flowers were on the conference room table and the lead researcher was instructed to wear a tie that day.
 But it wasn’t the spit-polished environment that impressed Pat and Barb.
 It was the sheer passion and shared energy for curing breast cancer by all at the table that compelled them to invest in the program.

 That was in 1999 when the breast cancer program at IU consisted of six researchers.
 Since then, the Vera Bradley Foundation for Breast Cancer has generated nearly $25 million in research funding for the IU Simon Cancer Center with an additional $10 million pledged.
-Vera Bradley Foundation generosity has resulted in a critical mass of 34 researchers now working together, reflecting the complexity of the disease and the diverse expertise needed to help women live breast cancer free.
+Vera Bradley Foundation generosity has resulted in a critical mass of more than 30 researchers now working together, reflecting the complexity of the disease and the diverse expertise needed to help women live breast cancer free.

 Drs.
 Miller and Schneider thank Vera Bradley.